awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cognito/getCredentials/README.md

 # TypeScript environment for Amazon Cognito examples
 Environment for AWS SDK for JavaScript (v3) Amazon Cognito examples.
+The preview version of the SDK is available [here](https://github.com/aws/aws-sdk-js-v3).
-For more information, see the [AWS documentation for this example](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/getting-started-nodejs.html).
+For more information about these examples, see the [AWS documentation for this example](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/getting-started-nodejs.html).

 Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
 Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0.